Takeover: Hostile takeover

-In the United States, a common defense tactic against hostile takeovers is to use section 16 of the Clayton Act to seek an injunction, arguing that section 7 of the act, which prohibits acquisitions where the effect may be substantially to lessen competition or to tend to create a monopoly, would be violated if the offeror acquired the target's stock.
+In the United States, a common defense against hostile takeovers is to seek an injunction under Section 16 of the Clayton Act.
+The target company argues that the acquisition would violate Section 7 of the Act, which prohibits transactions that may substantially lessen competition or create a monopoly.

 The main consequence of a bid being considered hostile is practical rather than legal.
 If the board of the target cooperates, the bidder can conduct extensive due diligence into the affairs of the target company, providing the bidder with a comprehensive analysis of the target company's finances.
 In contrast, a hostile bidder will only have more limited, publicly available information about the target company available, rendering the bidder vulnerable to hidden risks regarding the target company's finances.
 Since takeovers often require loans provided by banks in order to service the offer, banks are often less willing to back a hostile bidder because of the relative lack of target information which is available to them.
 Under Delaware law, boards must engage in defensive actions that are proportional to the hostile bidder's threat to the target company.

 A well-known example of an extremely hostile takeover was Oracle's bid to acquire PeopleSoft.
-As of 2018, about 1,788 hostile takeovers with a total value of US$28.86 billion had been announced.
+From 1985 to 2025, about 1,830 hostile takeovers with a total value of about US$3 trillion were announced, according to the Institute for Mergers, Acquisitions and Alliances.